zalando/pg_view/README.md

 this it performs the following steps:

 * read /proc/ filesystem and detect pid files for the postmaster processes
-* get the working directories from the command-line options of the postmaster processes
+* get the working directories from /proc/pid/[cmdline]
 * get to the working directories and read PG_VERSION for PostgreSQL verions.
-If we can't, assume 9.0
+If we can't, assume it's not a PostgreSQL directory and skip.
+* try to get all sockets the process is listening to from /proc/net/unix, /proc/net/tcp and /proc/net/tcp6
-* if version is 9.1 or above, read connection arguments from postmaster.pid
+* if that fails and version is 9.1 or above, read connection arguments from postmaster.pid
-* if version is 9.0 (or below, although we never checked it on anything below 9.0), read postgresql.conf.
+* check all arguments, picking the first one that allows us to establish a connection
 * if we can't get either the port/host or port/socket_directory pair, bail out.

 If the program is unable to detect connection arguments using the algorithm above it's possible to specify